GSSJacky/nativeclient-docker/README.md

 docker run -it nativeclient92:0.1 bash
 ```

 # Start a locator and a cacheserver from container.
-Create a partition region: exampleRegion.
 ```
 root@3facc296b49f:/opt/pivotal# gfsh
     _________________________     __